lliusha1155/LSENet/README.md

 # The official implementation of "LSENet: Location and Seasonality Enhanced Network for Multi-Class Ocean Front Detection"

+code and dataset on Chinese Offshore has been uploaded. dataset on Gulf of Mexico is coming soon.

 Environment: tensorflow 1.15, keras 2.3.1

 overview